willhowes/makers_portfolio_and_notes/week_4.md

 * I am able to draw ERD (entity relationship diagrams) which show relationships between objects in databases (i.e. which objects relate to which, whether the relationships are one-to-one (e.g. a country has one capital city and a capital city has one country), one-to-many (e.g. a tweet has one user, but a user has many tweets), many-to-many (e.g. a tweet can have many tags, and a tag can have many tweets).

+* See further takeaways from the week below.

 ## Daily Goals

 ### Friday